coreshop/CoreShop/docs/03_Development/10_Cart.md

 # CoreShop Cart

 If you need some Extra Informations added with a Product in your Cart, you can do that by creating an ObjectBrick for your CartItem/OrderItem.
-This ObjectBrick needs to implement CoreShop\Model\Objectbrick\Data\AbstractData.
+This ObjectBrick needs to implement CoreShop\Bundle\LegacyBundle\Model\Objectbrick\Data\AbstractData.

 To render some extra information in your cart/invoice, you need to implement the "renderCart" or "renderInvoice" method.